Online art sales are increasing every year, and the competition is becoming fierce.

 You can add a board by going to your Boards list.

 After you log into your account, click the Boards link located under your profile.

-You will be directed to this screen where you can create a new board or view all the boards you have created.
+You will be directed to this screen to create a new board or view all the boards you have created.

 The easiest way to pin content and create new boards is to use the Browser Button.

 Secret boards are useful for collecting personal content that you do not want to make public.
-If you are creating a business account you do not want to confuse your audience by creating boards that do not relate to your business or brand.
+If you create a business account, you do not want to confuse your audience by creating boards that do not relate to your business or brand.
 Use secret boards to separate your personal and business content.

 You might also want to use secret boards for gathering research material for upcoming projects.

 Pins are bookmarks that you collect on your boards.
 You can pin content you find on Pinterest or your favorite websites.

 All you have to do is click the Pinterest Browser Button on your bookmark bar to pin content onto one of your boards.
 A pop-up will appear with a list of all the boards you have previously created.
 Pick click on the board you want to pin the content to.

 Some sites will have social share buttons displayed on the post to share the post on your favorite social media site easily.
 Click on the Pin button (if available) to pin to your account.
 You will have the option to decide what image you would like to pin and what board you would